renyixin666/renyixin.github.io/_pages/about.md

 I am a final-year PhD student in the Department of Computer Science at Fudan University, advised by Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
 Previously, I received my B.S. degree in Automation from the University of Science and Technology of China.

 Internship Experience:
-I have interned at Alibaba and the Huawei Terminal Cloud Department.
-Currently, I am participating in a research internship at Tencent as part of the Rhino-Bird Talent Cultivation Program.
+I have interned at Alibaba, Huawei Terminal Cloud Department, and Tencent, where I participated in a research internship as part of the Rhino-Bird Talent Cultivation Program.

 Academic Collaboration:
 I have worked as a research assistant at The Chinese University of Hong Kong under Prof. [Yufei Tao](https://www.cse.cuhk.edu.hk/~taoyf/).
 I am also collaborating with Dr. [Hao Zhang](https://people.ucas.ac.cn/~hzhang10) at the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences.